WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   5. phrase: take counsel - discuss a problem. 讨论一个问题。

+- counter

+  1. noun: a long flat-topped fitment across which business is conducted in a shop or bank or refreshments are served in a cafeteria.

+  2. noun: a small disc used in board games for keeping the score or as a place marker.

+  3. noun: a device used for counting.

+     _"the counter tells you how many pictures you have taken"_

+  4. phrase: behind the counter - serving in a shop or bank.

+     _"he drove to the store and flirted with two sisters behind the counter"_

+  5. phrase: over the counter(OTC) - by ordinary retail purchase, with no need for a prescription or licence.

+     _"over-the-counter medicines"_

+  6. phrase: under the counter - (with reference to goods bought or sold) surreptitiously and typically illegally.

+     _"hard porn is legally banned, but still available under the counter"_

+  7. verb: speak or act in opposition to.

+     _"the second argument is more difficult to counter"_

+  8. adverb: in the opposite direction or in opposition to.

+     _"his writing ran counter to the dominant trends of the decade"_

+  9. adjective: responding to something of the same kind, especially in opposition.

+     _"after years of argument and counter argument there is no conclusive answer"_

+  10. noun: a thing which opposes or prevents something else.

+      _"the stimulus to employers' organization was partly a counter to growing union power"_

+  11. noun: the curved part of the stern of a ship projecting aft above the waterline.

+  12. noun(PRINTING): the white space enclosed by a letter such as O or c.

+  13. phrase: go counter - run or ride against the direction taken by a quarry.

+  14. noun: the back part of a shoe or boot, enclosing the heel.

+  15. prefix: denoting opposition, retaliation, or rivalry.

+      _"counter-attack"_

 - counterbalance

   1. noun: a weight that balances another weight. 平衡另一个重量的重量。